-The Burroughs Asynchronous Terminal Emulator (ATE) is an enhanced software utility that enables a Burroughs BTOS workstation to emulate an asynchronous, character-oriented ASCII terminal (teletype CRT), provide file transfer capabilities, and operate under attended, unattended and auto modes.
+The Unisys Asynchronous Terminal Emulator (ATE) is an enhanced software utility that enables a Unisys BTOS workstation to emulate an asynchronous, character-oriented ASCII terminal (teletype CRT), provide file transfer capabilities, and operate under attended, unattended and auto modes.

 Remote attended operation enables the BTOS workstation to access files from another computer.
 Unattended operation allows the workstation to access files without an operator.
 Auto-ATE allows two unattended BTOS workstations to communicate.
+You can also access ATE and Auto-ATE from BTOS submit files.